 CodeBridge supports two categories of COBOL argument properties: COBOL descriptor data and string length information.
 Each of these may be passed to the C function.
 For more information, see the following topics:

-- Passing COBOL Descriptor Data (on page 28) - Passing String Length Information (on page 29)
+- Passing COBOL Descriptor Data, as discussed below - Passing String Length Information (on page 28)

 Passing COBOL Descriptor Data